 All other students can register by sending an email to Zarlasht Khorsand - email@example.com

 uSis Prospectus number: 4000MSCHBN

-All students will be informed by the education coordinator of the minor about placement before the middle of May.
+All students will be informed by the education coordinator of the minor about placement before the second week of June.

 Information and Contact

 More information can be found on the minor website.

 Timetables will be published on MyTimeTable in June.
 Please note that this is a full-time minor running the whole first semester.

 The minor Sustainable Chemistry and Biotechnology shares the same Board of Examiners as the BSc Life Science and Technology - Chair: Hagedoorn, dr.ir.
 P.L.
 (Peter Leon), Administrative secretary: Vrieling, drs.
 A.C.
 (Astrid) firstname.lastname@example.org